kojiromike/XFabricUtil/tools/sample_messages_from_avdl/README.md

 Important
 -------
-Right now, to get this script working, you need to copy all the dependent contracts (@import some.avdl) to the root folder where you are running the script.
-In a future release, I will include a flag to search the Contracts folder, if the script fails to find the avdl file in the home/root folder.
+Right now, to get this script working, you need to copy all the dependent contracts (@import some.avdl) to the root folder or another single folder.
+In a future release, I will include a flag to search the Contracts folder, if the script fails to find the avdl file in the home/root/current folder.
+For instance, if you are decide to put the AVDL in a folder called "foo", make sure all the necessary contracts are there.

 Running the script
 -------